173duprot/ircc/README.md

 # ircc
-A minimal irc client in a single small c file.
+A minimal irc client in a single small (>1000 SLOC) c file.

 Forked from: https://c9x.me/irc/